Part 2. How to Manage Your Infrastructure as Code

 └── main.yml

 Within roles/sample-app, you should create files and tasks subfolders, which are the only parts of the standardized role folder structure you’ll need for this simple example.
-Copy the Node.js sample app you saw earlier in in Section 1.2.1 into files/app.js:
+Copy the Node.js sample app from Part 1 into files/app.js:

 console